monique-baumann/FreedomEnterprise/README.md

 ## Example Clients
 There shall be many trustworthy frontends for the Freedom Enterprise.
-Programmers will be able to integrate Freedom Enterprise as svelte, angular or vue component starting on March 2024.
+Programmers will be able to integrate the Freedom Enterprise as svelte, angular or vue component starting on March 2024.

 ## Donations
 Thanks to [Freedom Cash](https://FreedomCash.org), we are already free.